Screening Is Enough: Experiments

 \subsection{Inference Latency}

-We evaluate inference efficiency by measuring the latency of next-token prediction for long input sequences.
-Specifically, we measure the time required to compute a single next-token prediction given an input context of length 100{,}000.
-We compare the same 353M Transformer and 286M Multiscreen models as in \cref{sec:lcp}.
+We evaluate inference efficiency by measuring the latency of a single full-context forward pass for long input sequences.
+We consider two complementary settings: scaling across model sizes at a fixed context length of $2^{17}$, and scaling across context lengths from $2^{10}$ to $2^{17}$ for 1.3B models.